BarRaider/streamdeck-tools/README.md

 ### Samples of plugins using this framework: [Samples][1]

+### New tools included:
+[EasyPI](https://github.com/BarRaider/streamdeck-easypi) - Easily pass information from the PI (Property Inspector) to your plugin
+[Install.bat](utils\install.bat) - Script that quickly uninstalls and reinstalls your plugin on the streamdeck (view batch file for more details)
+[StreamDeck-Tools Template](utils\StreamDeck-Tools Template.vsix) for Visual Studio - Automatically creates a project with all the files needed to compile a plugin

 ### Version 2.4.2 is out!
 - Added support for Plugin version inside the StreamDeckInfo class.